-The apparent restoration of control in LgA rats promoted by NAC after punishment was accompanied by a rescue of the access-dependent decrease in GLT1 protein levels observed progressively to develop after short and long term cocaine exposure not only in the AcbC but also in the DLS (Fig 4A).
+The apparent restoration of control in LgA rats promoted by NAC after punishment was accompanied by a rescue of the access-dependent decrease in GLT1 protein levels observed progressively to develop after short- and long-term cocaine exposure not only in the AcbC but also in the DLS (Figure 4A).

-Thus, in LgA rats, in which GLT1 protein levels were significantly reduced in both the AcbC and DLS, NAC treatment increased GLT1 protein levels back to the level of drug-naïve vehicle controls.
-This effect of chronic NAC treatment on GLT1 protein levels across the striatum was paralleled by a NAC-induced increase in Zif268 protein levels in both the Acb and DLS of LgA rats as compared with Veh-LgA rats, a finding opposite to the observed decrease in Zif268 following NAC treatment in ShA rats compared with Veh-ShA rats (Fig 4B).
-The level of both GLT1 and Zif268 proteins in the AcbC and DLS were not correlated with each other, nor with cocaine intake and instrumental performance overall (total intake or total amount of active lever presses from day 1) or during the three punished and the five subsequent baseline sessions.
+Thus, in LgA rats, in which GLT1 protein levels were significantly reduced in both the AcbC and DLS, NAC treatment increased GLT1 protein levels back to the level of drugnaïve vehicle control subjects.

+This effect of chronic NAC treatment on GLT1 protein levels across the striatum was paralleled by a NAC-induced increase in Zif268 protein levels in both the AcbC and DLS of LgA rats, as compared with Veh-LgA rats, a finding opposite to the observed decrease in Zif268 following NAC treatment in ShA rats compared with Veh-ShA rats (Figure 4B).
+The level of both GLT1 and Zif268 proteins in the AcbC and DLS were not correlated with each other or with cocaine intake and instrumental performance overall (total intake or total amount of active lever presses from day 1) or during the three punished and the five subsequent baseline sessions.